Phone 01295 408441, Text / WhatsApp 07711891028

 filler@godaddy.com

 Melissa is a qualified primary trained teacher who has a long held interest in brain function.
 Initially this was from the perspective of the child’s developing brain, but in the last decade since the loss of her mother to vascular dementia she has focused on studying the decline in cognitive ability experienced by people with dementia.
-Of particular interest to her is the manner in which various forms of dementia impact in quite different ways upon brain function, along with the consequent limitations people experience in their daily lives.

 A late career break in order to do a degree in ceramics has led to an interest in using the arts in dementia activities.